Total Views

 - The editor is the core of your product (Notion clone, AI writing tool, technical doc platform)

-- You have dedicated frontend engineers comfortable with ProseMirror concepts
+- You have dedicated frontend engineers comfortable with ProseMirror

 - You're building Vue, Svelte, or vanilla JS apps

-When to Choose Eddyter
+When to choose Eddyter

 Pick Eddyter if: